-Virtual visits can be used to target specific instructional problems, student behavior problems or specific classrooms.
+Virtual visits can be used to target specific instructional problems, student behavior problems, or specific classrooms.
 A virtual visit for as short a time as 15 minutes can be effective and far less costly than bringing in a consultant.

-In addition to hardware and software requirements, virtual visits require a peer coach or building coordinator to operate the laptop and position it where the presentation book, the teacher and most of the children’s faces are visible.
-With remarkable clarity, the technology enables the NIFDI consultant to provide feedback to the coach through audio and text messages in real-time!
+In addition to hardware and software requirements, virtual visits require a peer coach or building coordinator to operate the laptop and position it where the presentation book, the teacher, and most of the children’s faces are visible.
+With remarkable clarity, the technology enables the NIFDI consultant to provide feedback to the coach through audio and text messages in real time!

-Virtual visits cost $330 per session.
+Virtual visits cost $165 per hour.

 IMPORTANT: In times of budgetary constraints, school leaders are forced to make difficult choices.
 Decreasing external support for a DI implementation before the school and district have developed the capacity to maintain program fidelity at a high level can have negative effects on student performance.
 Faced with tough budgetary decisions, schools should consider employing virtual visits to maintain external support at a fraction of the cost of on-site visits.